stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 Annotating texts
 ----------------

-`Analysis` requires breaking an `argument` down into smaller parts so that you can understand how those parts work together to make the whole.
-The best way to begin this process is to annotate texts as you read them by using a system of symbols and marginal notes made on the document itself.
+`Analysis` involves breaking an `argument` down into smaller parts so that you can understand how those parts work together to make the whole.
+The best way to begin the process of analysis is to annotate texts as you read them by using a system of symbols and marginal notes made on the document itself.
 There is no right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.